 HANA: I had the dubious pleasure of my father attempting to teach me go several times, starting from when I was around eight or so.
 Unfortunately, these lessons always ended in my father playing an even game without any handicaps with me, and I’d lose by at least 40 moku.
 (I did get very good at playing omok—gomoku in Japanese—though!)
 So I did go into Hikaru no Go knowing the very basics of the game, but I had always thought of it as an intimidating game that I could never master.
 Reading the series encouraged me to try learning how to play again.
 (If Hikaru could learn, surely I could as well!)
 My father was thrilled at my renewed interest, and he even agreed to give me a four-stone handicap.
 (I still lost by 40 moku.)
 I haven’t played very much though; I practice occasionally against a computer game.
 I also have a magnetic go board that is gathering dust on my shelf.

 CATHY: My inability to play go is frankly laughable.
 The thing is, early into the series, I decided I was never going to understand go and decided I wasn’t going to try too hard to solve the go problems or understand the game!
 I didn’t know anyone around me who played it either, and I just have such terrible spatial logic that I was never able to grasp the flow of the game.
 I did, however, memorize a lot of the terms related to go, so I once surprised a real player by talking about playing tengen as a first hand — let it never be said that reading manga will impair your social skills!

-MELINDA: So, pizza and Go, anyone?
+MJ: So, pizza and Go, anyone?

 Never-ending thanks to these fun and brilliant ladies for joining me here to discuss Hikaru no Go.
 Look for more Hikago-related fun over the next two days, and please join us in comments!